jasny/persist-core/README.md

 properties are accessed it will load the rest of the data.

 When a value is [casted](#type-casting) to an entity that supports lazy loading, a ghost of that entity is created.

+Soft deletion
+---

+Entities that support soft deletion are deleted in such a way that they can restored.

+Deleted entities may restored using `undelete()` or they can be permanently removed using `purge()`.

+The `isDeleted()` method check whether this document has been deleted.

+Fetch methods do not return deleted entities.
+Instead use `fetchDeleted($filter)` to load a deleted entity.
+Use `fetchAllDeleted($filter)` to fetch all deleted entities from the database.

 Resultset